 Add to this that some of the staff have questionable backgrounds, says Thierry, the aid worker who spent two years in the Central African Republic.
-In missions, you find “a certain number of former rebels, who reintegrated into national armies.
+In missions, you find “a certain number of former rebels, who reintegrated into [tooltip text=”national armies” gravity=”nw”]This is the case in the DRC.[/tooltip].
 These rebels have committed horrifying atrocities.”

 “Judge us according to the way that we stop abuse”

 “The phenomenon of sexual exploitation is a tiny phenomenon.
 You’re looking at an elephant by looking at its small toe,” says Christofides.
 By the end of the interview with Zero Impunity, this DPKO official is visibly annoyed about all of the questions about sexual violence.
 “Judge us according to the way that we stop abuse and punish it,” he said.
 In other words, consider our actions in the face of these revelations.

 The UN’s relentless struggle to preserve its image sidelines victims.
 Forgotten within a system that preserves impunity, victims don’t know their rights.